Sparsity-Aware Distributed Learning for Gaussian Processes with Linear Multiple Kernel: GSMP Kernel for Multi-dimensional Data

+To address the limitations of the GSM kernel, we propose a new formulation called the grid spectral mixture product (GSMP) kernel.
+The GSMP kernel is formulated by taking the product of the one-dimensional sub-kernels, $k_q\left(\tau^{(p)}\right)$, across all dimensions,

-where ${v}_q^{(p)}$ and $\mu_q^{(p)}$ are fixed for dimension $p$, $p \! \in \! \{1, 2, \ldots, P\}$, as in the original one-dimensional GSM kernel, see Eq.~\eqref{eq:GSM-Kernel}; and $\{\theta_q\}_{q=1}^Q$ are the weights to be tuned.
-By multiplying the one-dimensional sub-kernels, $k_q\left(\tau^{(p)}\right)$, across all dimensions, we obtain a multi-dimensional kernel representation that is well-suited for handling complex multi-dimensional data while retaining interpretability \cite{duvenaud2014automatic}.
-Note that the GSMP kernel is essentially an LMK, thus preserving the difference-of-convex structure in the hyper-parameter optimization problem.
-Furthermore, conducting a Fourier transform on the GSMP kernel reveals that the density function manifests as a Gaussian mixture, which is succinctly summarized in the following theorem: \begin{theorem} The spectral density of the GSMP kernel, defined in Eq.~\eqref{eq:gsmp}, is a Gaussian mixture, given by
+where ${v}_q^{(p)}$ and $\mu_q^{(p)}$ are fixed for dimension $p$, $\forall p \! \in \! \{1, 2, \ldots, P\}$, as in the original one-dimensional GSM kernel, see Eq.~\eqref{eq:GSM-Kernel}; and $\{\theta_q\}_{q=1}^Q$ are the weights to be optimized.
+The GSMP kernel formulated in Eq. (\ref{eq:gsmp}) is essentially an LMK, preserving the favorable difference-of-convex structure for hyper-parameter optimization.

+To construct the GSMP kernel, we need to generate fixed grid points for each sub-kernel component $k_q(\tau^{(p)})$ along each dimension $p$, $p \in \{1, 2, \ldots, P\}$.
+We first fix the variance variables $v_q^{(p)}, \forall q$, $p$ to a small constant, e.g., 0.001.
+Then, we empirically sample $Q$ frequencies, either uniformly or randomly, from the frequency range $[0, \mu_{u}^{(p)}]$ to obtain $[\mu_1^{(p)}, \ldots, \mu_Q^{(p)}]$, where $\mu_{u}^{(p)}$ is the highest frequency set to be equal to $1/2$ over the minimum input spacing between two adjacent training data points in the $p$-th dimension.
+Using the sampled frequencies and fixed variance, we can evaluate the GSMP kernel in Eq. \eqref{eq:gsmp}, leaving the weights $\{\theta_q\}_{q=1}^Q$ to be tuned.
+In our experiments, without any further specification, we set the number of components $Q$ to scale linearly with the number of dimensions.
+This allows the GSMP kernel to effectively alleviate the curse of dimensionality while ensuring the stability of the optimization process.

+By applying a Fourier transform on the GSMP kernel, we can obtain the corresponding spectral density of the GSMP kernel, which appears as a Gaussian mixture: \begin{theorem} The spectral density of the GSMP kernel, defined in Eq.~\eqref{eq:gsmp}, is a Gaussian mixture given by,

-\end{theorem} \begin{proof} The proof can be found in Appendix \ref{appendix:density-gsmp}. \end{proof} Note that Gaussian mixture is dense in the set of all distributions \cite{hatzinakosGaussianMixturesTheir2001}.
-Consequently, the Fourier dual of this set, which pertains to stationary covariances, is also dense \cite{wilsonGaussianProcessKernels2013}.
-That is to say, Theorem \ref{thm:GSMP_GMM} implies that, given large enough components $Q$, the GSMP kernel has the ability to accurately model any stationary kernel to arbitrary precision \cite{yinLinearMultipleLowRank2020}.
-Another good property of the GSMP kernel is that it is more sample efficient compared to the multi-dimensional GSM kernel proposed in \cite{suwandiGaussianProcessRegression2022}.
-To be more specific, for a 2-D input, the spectral density of the GSM kernel is given by \cite[Eq.
-(11)]{suwandiGaussianProcessRegression2022},
+\end{theorem} \begin{proof} The proof can be found in Appendix \ref{appendix:density-gsmp}. \end{proof} It is worth noting that Gaussian mixtures are dense in the set of all distributions \cite{hatzinakosGaussianMixturesTheir2001}.
+Hence, the Fourier dual of this set, which corresponds to the set of stationary kernels, is also dense \cite{wilsonGaussianProcessKernels2013}.
+That is to say, Theorem \ref{thm:GSMP_GMM} implies that, given large enough components $Q$, the GSMP kernel has the ability to approximate the underlying stationary kernel well \cite{yinLinearMultipleLowRank2020}.